CAE Reading and Use of English Practice Test 14

 Part 3

-Eloquence (n) — the skill or ability to speak or write in a clear, easy to understand and efficient language.
+Eloquence (n) — the skill or ability to speak or write in a clear, easy-to-understand and efficient language.
 Eloquence is a must-have skill for any politician.

 Bypass (v) — to go around or to skip something.
 The criminal managed to bypass two security checks in the building.